Team Services (Inheritance)

 Change the process used by team projects

-You can change the process a team project uses from a system process to an inherited process.
+You can change the process a team project uses from a system process or inherited process to an inherited process.
 You can only change team projects to use another process that inherits from the same system process.
 That is, you can change an Agile-based team project to any process you created from the Agile system process as well as to the Agile process.
 Whereas, you can't change a Scrum-based team project to an Agile-derived inherited process.